airyhq/airy/docs/docs/sources/instagram.md

 <br />
 <br />

-## Step 6: Connect an Instagram channel via API request
+## Step 6: Connect an Instagram channel via API request or the UI

+The next step is to connect the Instagram channel: this can be done via API request or the [Control Center UI](/ui/control-center/introduction).
+We are covering both in this section.

+## Connect an Instagram channel via API request

-The next step is to send a request to the [channels endpoint](/api/endpoints/channels#instagram) to connect an instagram account to your instance.
+To connect an Instagram channel via API request, send a request to the [channels endpoint](/api/endpoints/channels#instagram) to connect an instagram account to your instance.

 <ButtonBox
 icon={<BoltSVG />}